 - 3 units, Letter, 3 lec, DE

 - DA, CSU

 - Prerequisite: INTBUS 001

 - In this course the student identifies, defines, and explains that which is required by the United States regulatory agencies to export from the United States.
 Emphasis will be placed on how to determine if a commodity is acceptable

 for export and how to prepare the proper documentation required by the country of destination.
+This course was archived, effective Fall 2022.

 INTBUS 004: Import Procedures I